Export requirements – mandatory and voluntary

 The International Trade Centre (ITC) has developed tools to help companies navigate this rather complex world of private standards: a sustainability map gives interactive information on standards for environmental protection, labour rights, economic development, quality and food safety as well as business ethics.
 You can search and identify the standards applicable to your products in the country you wish to export to.

-the International Trade Centre website.
+The sustainability map on the International Trade Centre website

 As for all standards, sustainability standards are voluntary.
 However, these standards can also be de facto mandatory; they have become so common that any player wanting to enter the EU market, needs to follow suit.

 Before you decide to seek certification for a standard, which creates export opportunities but can involve a high cost, you need to identify the requested standards in your target markets.
-Discuss with potential importers which standards they would like your products to fulfill.
+Discuss with potential importers which standards they would like your products to fulfil.